Water Saving Tips help reduce water wastage by 20-40%

 - Keep the faucet turned off while you are brushing your teeth, shaving, washing your hands, doing dishes, and so on.

-- Turning off the shower while applying soap or shampoo.
+- Turn off the shower while applying soap or shampoo.

 - While you are waiting for hot water, use a bucket or bowl to catch the cold water.
 This can be used to water the plants or refill the flushing tank or for other cleaning places.